 About this item

 - Make sure that this fits by entering your model number.

-- Get up to 20 hours of wireless battery life and time-based power information
+- Up to 20 hours of non stop music: Get up to 20 hours of wireless battery life on a single charge

 - Batteries : 1 Lithium Polymer batteries required. (included)

 - Product Dimensions : 5.08 x 16.51 x 20.32 cm; 250.04 Grams